typhonius/acquia_cli/README.md

 timeout | 300 | A number in seconds before a task is considered to have timed out. configsyncdir | sync | A directory to be passed to the config-import command for syncing config.

+## Environment Variables
+Environmment variables can be used to store and provide the API key and secret.
+* `ACQUIACLI_KEY` The environment variables for the API key
+* `ACQUIACLI_SECRET` The environment variables for the API secret

 ## Usage/Examples
 Some of the following commands have aliases for simplicity e.g. `environment:info` has the alias of `e:i`.